CCRI-Cyberknights/page/docs/UI.md

 See `tests/search-visual-feedback.spec.ts` for tests covering mobile and desktop viewport behavior.

+### Category Highlighting

+When users search for resources, category buttons that contain matching results glow with an orange pulse animation to visually indicate where matches were found.

+#### Implementation

+- **Visual Feedback**: Matching category buttons display an orange border (`#f97316`) with a smooth pulse animation
+- **Animation**: 1.5s infinite pulse using multiple box-shadow layers for depth
+- **Automatic Detection**: JavaScript analyzes search results and automatically highlights categories with matches
+- **Clear on Search Clear**: Highlighting automatically removes when search is cleared
+- **Multiple Categories**: Multiple categories can be highlighted simultaneously if they all have matching results

+#### Technical Details

+- Uses `.category-match` CSS class applied dynamically to category filter buttons
+- Animation follows the existing `sparkPulse` pattern for consistency
+- Integrated into the existing `applyFilters()` search logic
+- Respects `prefers-reduced-motion` for accessibility

+#### Testing

+See `tests/category-highlighting.spec.ts` for comprehensive tests covering highlighting behavior, animation, and edge cases.

 ### Best Practices Comparison

 Our search UX implementation aligns strongly with 2025 industry best practices, achieving a **9.4/10 overall rating**: